 How to Use

-Each tutorial is a self contained learning exercise designed to teach the developer about a single aspect of FIWARE.
+Each tutorial is a self-contained learning exercise designed to teach the developer about a single aspect of FIWARE.
 A summary of the goal of the tutorial can be found in the description at the head of each page.
 Every tutorial is associated with a GitHub repository holding the configuration files needed to run the examples.
 Most of the tutorials build upon concepts or enablers described in previous exercises the to create a complex smart solution which is "powered by FIWARE".

-The tutorials are split according to the chapters defined within the FIWARE catalog and are numbered in order of difficulty within each chapter hence the an introduction to a given enabler will occur before the full capabilities of that element are explored in more depth.
+The tutorials are split according to the chapters defined within the FIWARE catalog and are numbered in order of difficulty within each chapter hence an introduction to a given enabler will occur before the full capabilities of that element are explored in more depth.

-It is recommended to start with reading the full Core Context Management: The NGSI-LD Interface Chapter before moving on to other subjects, as this will give you an fuller understanding of the role of context data in general.
-However it is not necessary to follow all the subsequent tutorials sequentially - as FIWARE is a modular system, you can choose which enablers are of interest to you.
+It is recommended to start with reading the full Core Context Management: The NGSI-LD Interface Chapter before moving on to other subjects, as this will give you a fuller understanding of the role of context data in general.
+However, it is not necessary to follow all the subsequent tutorials sequentially - as FIWARE is a modular system, you can choose which enablers are of interest to you.

 Docker and Docker Compose